Organization for a Small Nursery – 6 Double Duty Basics

 Leave a comment

-Graco SnugRide® Click Connect™ 40 Review
+The Graco SnugRide® Click Connect™ 40

 Last week I had the opportunity to learn more about the Graco SnugRide® Click Connect™ 40 that was recently launched through an event hosted by Charlene of Charlene Chronicles.
 What a great opportunity for a newer blogger such as myself to spend the evening learning about a great new baby product with a bunch of new and expectant moms.
 I should also mention it was held at a MiniLuxe spa so I was also treated to a manicure – whoo-hoo!
 Here we are, learning about the product: